Farali Pattice ( Mumbai Roadside Recipes )

 by Tarla Dalal

-- Divide the potato mixture and the stuffing into 8 equal portions and keep aside.
+- To make farali pattice, divide the potato mixture and the stuffing into 8 equal portions and keep aside.

 - Flatten a portion of the potato mixture into a 75 mm.
 (3") diameter circle and place a portion of the stuffing in the centre.